R.U.S.E.: Multiplayer

 R.U.S.E. features an online multiplayer component and allows for dedicated servers.
 It contains both cooperative and competitive multiplayer, and it provides for ranked matches.

 On September 22, 2010, Ubisoft announced that measures were being taken to reduce cheating in the game, with the introduction of the Valve Anti-Cheat system (VAC) in the next patch.

 Operations

 In addition to the main story mode, the player can take part in several "Operations".
 These are similar to story-mode missions which use specific conditions not present in the other non-story mode section "Battles", for example, limiting the number of aircraft, tanks, etc. a player can deploy.
-Some of the operations are historically inspired, whereas others are speculative, for example a 1948 border conflict between the USA and USSR over Berlin.
+Some of the operations are historically inspired, whereas others are speculative, for example a 1948 border conflict between the US and USSR over Berlin.